Author has written 15 stories for Star Wars.

-We did have a lot of fun collecting trading cards (you know, the things you had to buy in packs and get gum with it?) and trading with our friends.
+We did have a lot of fun collecting trading cards (Do they even still make these?
+You had to buy them in packs and you got really nasty gum with it?) and trading with our friends.
 I will never forget how excited I was the day my pack included the card with the kiss!

 However our play-acting goals were a bit different at this stage.
 There was plenty of potential in the Han-gets-encased-in-carbonite scene (several Solo action figures were sacrificed to the smelting pot of my brother's highly dangerous lead soldier mold kit) but he had no interest in reenacting the Han and Leia interaction, particularly the kiss!

 So, since my scenes were no longer acceptable for either us or his toy figures to act out, they became long winded, mushy tales, hand written, in green ink, in loose leaf notebooks.
 My versions of what happened next, what happened in between the scenes in the movies, and even, what if the movie went differently?

 I didn't know I was writing fan fiction.
 Never heard the term.
 Not even when I started reading the EU books and writing my own versions of the stories when I was dissatisfied with how they turned out.
 (You know who you are, Dave Wolverton) And I had no clue there were others out there doing the same thing.